AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/maestro-modules.md

 product-area: workfront-integrations
 keywords: connector
 navigation-topic: apps-and-their-modules
-title: Adobe Maestro modules
+title: Adobe Workfront Planning modules
-description: With the [!DNL Adobe Maestro] modules, you can start an [!DNL Adobe Workfront Fusion] scenario based on events in your [!DNL Adobe] Maestro account, create, read, or update agreements and other records, search for records using criteria you set, and upload documents.
+description: With the [!DNL Adobe Workfront Planning] modules, you can start an [!DNL Adobe Workfront Fusion] scenario based on events in your [!DNL Adobe] Workfront Planning account, create, read, or update agreements and other records, search for records using criteria you set, and upload documents.
 author: Becky
 feature: Workfront Fusion
 hide: yes
 hidefromtoc: yes
 exl-id: 892fdaf3-935e-4e66-a01c-9e9b6e0daf3e
 ---
-# [!DNL Adobe Maestro] modules
+# [!DNL Adobe Workfront Planning] modules

-With the [!DNL Adobe Maestro] modules, you can trigger a scenario when events occur in Maestro.
-You can also create, read, update, and delete records, or perform a custom API call to your [!DNL Adobe Maestro] account.
+With the [!DNL Adobe Workfront Planning] modules, you can trigger a scenario when events occur in Workfront Planning.
+You can also create, read, update, and delete records, or perform a custom API call to your [!DNL Adobe Workfront Planning] account.

 ## Access requirements